 EstNbr EstName NR# Date Task Regs Description 29, 2017) and notified (b) (6) (b) (6), shortly thereafter that a noncompliance record was forthcoming for this incident.
 Although MOI have been previously documented for live bird holdovers, there is no previous noncompliance record to associate with this noncompliance.
-P9332 Diestel Turkey Ranch TBA271 712550 4N 12/04/2017 04C05 381.65(b) On 12/4/17 at approximately 0845 hours I, (b) (6) and the Alameda DO DVMS, (b) (6) observed a conscious and breathing shackled turkey enter the scalder while performing Good Commercial Practice verification at the entrance to the scalder.
+P9332 Diestel Turkey Ranch TBA271 712550 4N 12/04/2017 04C05 381.65(b) On 12/4/17 at approximately 0845 hours I, (b) (6) , and the Alameda DO DVMS, (b) (6) observed a conscious and breathing shackled turkey enter the scalder while performing Good Commercial Practice verification at the entrance to the scalder.
 The turkey was much smaller than the ones hanging from the shackles on either side.
 Once this bird came out of the picker, the skin was bright red, and the neck did not have a bleeding cut.
-The DVMS notified (b) (6) , of the noncompliance. (b) (6) immediately went to correlate with the back-up cutter, and the DVMS observed the line for an additional 20 minutes (approximately 400 birds).
-No further uncut turkeys were observed.
-The establishment failed to thoroughly bleed out the turkey prior to entering the scalder.
+The DVMS notified (b) (6) for (6) for the noncompliance. (b) (6) for the noncompliance. (b) (6) for the noncompliance. (b) (6) for the establishment failed to thoroughly bleed out the turkey prior to entering the scalder.
 This observation is a noncompliance with 9 CFR 381.65(b), which states in part; Poultry shall be slaughtered in accordance with good commercial practices in a manner that will result in thorough bleeding of the carcasses and assure that breathing has stopped prior to scalding.